MysqlAdmin Connect to Server at localhost Failed

 Let's get started,

 Check if my MySQL server is up and running?

 This is one of the most typical connection issues that developers encounter, and it can occur on Ubuntu, Debian, Windows, or other servers.

-We restart the machine occasionally, but the mysql server does not start or stops for some reason.
+We restart the machine occasionally, but the MySQL server does not start or stop for some reason.
 As a result, we should check to see if the database is up and operating.

 We can use the administrator command mysqladmin and try to connect to the server by pinging a trusted server to see whether it is up and running.